-Here at Gunung.org we offer 5 courses on critical thinking, decision-making and creative problem-solving.
-This article is about how our courses relate and compare to the IB Theory of Knowledge and P4C courses.
+Here at Gunung.org I offer 5 courses on critical thinking, decision-making and creative problem-solving.
+This article is about how the courses relate and compare to the IB Theory of Knowledge and P4C courses.

-First of all, we do not offer a critical thinking course for the high school age group.
-We have a middle / secondary school course comprised of six introductory lessons and a introductory course for adults which is suitable for anyone over the age of 18.
+First of all, I do not offer a critical thinking course for the high school age group.
+I have a middle / secondary school course comprised of six introductory lessons and a introductory course for adults which is suitable for anyone over the age of 18.

-Theory of Knowledge (TOK) which is a required core subject in the International Baccalaureate Diploma Programme is designed for high school students aged 16-19 and we are generally very happy to recommend it for students who have completed our middle / secondary school introductory course.
-For the many students out there who are not studying the IB Diploma Programme, we are happy to speak with you and assess whether you are likely to find our introductory course for adults suitable or not.
+Theory of Knowledge (TOK) which is a required core subject in the International Baccalaureate Diploma Programme is designed for high school students aged 16-19 and I am generally very happy to recommend it for students who have completed the middle / secondary school introductory course.
+For the many students out there who are not studying the IB Diploma Programme, I am happy to speak with you and assess whether you are likely to find our introductory course for adults suitable or not.

 All the courses aim to help students develop certain characteristics including curiosity about the world, being principled, empathetic, reflective and open-minded about other ways of understanding ourselves and our environment.